 NEUMS.
+1

 Each neum had a name.
-When the punctum came first and was joined to the lower end of the virga ( $\checkmark$ ) the combination looked to them like a little foot and was called a "pes" or "podatus".
-When, on the other hand, the punctum followed the virga they called the neum a "clivis", meaning a thing bent downward (n).
+When the punctum came first and was joined to the lower end of the virga () the combination looked to them like a little foot and

-&lt;sup>1 The names of the neums need not be committed to memory at this stage.
+The names of the neums need not be committed to memory at this stage.
 This chapter is intended merely to give a sketch of the historical development of the system of notation now in use in the Church.
 Each neum will be studied separately in its proper place in the book.